Protecting Mental Health With Family Support For LGBTQ+ Youth Of Color

 Encourage open communication

-Your LGBTQ+ child may have complicated feelings about their culture, gender identity, or sexual orientation.
-It may help to make them feel comfortable discussing these topics.
-If they’re experiencing a challenge, listen actively and patiently before offering support.
-Try to avoid putting pressure on them to “figure out” their identity, and practice using inclusive language when discussing LGBTQ+ topics.
+Your LGBTQ+ child may have complicated feelings about their culture, gender identity, and/or sexual orientation, or how they intersect.
+It may help to make them feel comfortable discussing these topics, so they know they can come to you for support about them.
+If/when they do, you might aim to listen actively and patiently and only offer advice if asked.
+Try to avoid putting pressure on them to “figure out” their identity, and practice using inclusive language in daily life.

 Stay culturally connected

-LGBTQ+ children of color may benefit from being able to celebrate their culture while also being accepted and loved.
-Think about how you can integrate traditional foods, artwork, and celebrations into your lifestyle to connect with your child over shared experiences.
-You can also try looking for ways to make cultural activities more LGBTQ-inclusive.
+Research from 2025 links “identity-building and affirmation” to well-being in young people, with the authors advocating for promotion of a sense of “connected belonging” to improve outcomes.
+Considering this finding, it’s likely that LGBTQ+ children of color could benefit from being able to celebrate their culture while also being accepted and loved for their queer identity.
+To this end, you might think about how you can integrate traditional foods, artwork, and celebrations into your lifestyle to connect with your child over shared experiences.
+You might also try looking for ways to make cultural activities more LGBTQ+-inclusive.

-Similarly, celebrating LGBTQ+ achievements, events, and history may also help your child explore that side of their identity.
+Similarly, celebrating LGBTQ+ achievements, events, and history may also help your child explore and take pride in that aspect of their identity.
 You might try learning about prominent LGBTQ+ historical figures with your child or choosing movies and books featuring LGBTQ+ characters.
-Consider connecting with the families of other LGBTQ+ kids to foster a sense of community.
+You could also consider connecting with the families of other LGBTQ+ children and attending any queer-positive events in your area to foster a sense of community.

 Takeaway